sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Sometimes, this the non-functioal characteristics, are mapped to the ISO 9126 - Software Quality Product.

+a list of possible non-functional characteristics:

+ - data processing volume & load stress: performance under peaks of data
+ - usability: how easy it is to use
+ - security: security evaluation
+ - safety: safety evaluation
+ - performance: if it complies with responses times and data throughput
+ - memory & storage: amount of memory needed
+ - configuration: check behavior under defined configurations
+ - compatibility: compatibility with defined versions
+ - installation: evaluation methods
+ - reliability: evaluation on the trusth of the proper behavior of the sw.
+ - availabilty: evaluation of the up time and down time of the system (MTBF)
+ - recovery: evaluation of recovery methods
+ - maintenance: evaluation of maintenance methods.
+ - documentation: evaluation of documentation of the system.

 ## Structure or Architectural Testing.
 It is also knwon as a **white-box** testing.
 Is the evaluation of some parameters of stadistics of the system behavior, as for example how complex it is (ciclomatix complexity), the number of control flow structures (if, else, for, while) and the overall of the tested code...  with the kwnoledge of its inner workings.